Next Generation Missile Vessels: Design and description

 The RFI suggests that ships will be about 2,200-2,800 tonnes each.
 The new ships will have a complement of 11 officers, 2 trainee officers and 80 sailors.
-The range will be at least 2800 nmi (1000 nmi at full speed) and speed performance will be 25 kn (max speed of 35 kn).
+The range will be at least 2800 nmi (1000 nmi at full speed) and speed performance will be 25 kn (max speed of 35 kn), being propelled by three Kongsberg Kamewa waterjets each.
 The ships will carry eight surface-to-surface missiles, a full-fledged surface-to-air missile (SAM) system with point defence capabilities and a 15 km range MR gun system.
 The ships will also have radar and electro-optically (EO) guided close-in weapon systems (CIWS) with 360-degree anti-missile defence.

+The ships are being equipped with eight slant launchers for BrahMos and 24 VLS cells for VL-SRSAM along with an advanced sensor suite.